-You know humans are bad with memorising names or words but what they are good with are is memorising pictures.
-Kids are shown pictures to memorise things.
+You know humans are bad at memorizing names or words but they are good at memorizing pictures.
+Kids are shown pictures to memorize things.
 So, that’s what logo is for, inserting your brand inside people head’s so they never forget what’s your brand about and if they see it anywhere they come towards it.

 Your brand is not alone in the market.
 There can be 50 more restaurants but yours will be the only one committed to sustainability with a green, earthy logo that delivers a good impact on consumers.

-A well-designed company logo can communicate everything from the company’s background to their mission through the right colours and fonts.
+A well-designed company logo can communicate everything from the company’s background to its mission through the right colors and fonts.

-We told a lot about making it stylish and colourful which translates to funky but don’t make it too stylish that when people see that they’ll be like “Yuck, What’s this shit “
+We told a lot about making it stylish and colorful which translates to funky but don’t make it too stylish that when people see that they’ll be like “Yuck, What’s this shit “

 “The ubiquity of logos, and their great power to unlock memories, feelings, and associations, are the product of 150 years of exponential growth in the field of advertising and corporate communications.” – Michael Evamy